Ayer y Hoy (Menudo album)

-Ayer y hoy, titled A Festa Vai Começar in the Brazilian version, is the nineteenth studio album (the second in Portuguese) by the Puerto Rican boy band Menudo, released in 1985 by RCA Records.
+Ayer y hoy (Yesterday and Today), titled A Festa Vai Começar in the Brazilian version, is the nineteenth studio album (the second in Portuguese) by the Puerto Rican boy band Menudo, released in 1985 by RCA Records.
 The album features members Ricky Martin, Robby Rosa, Charlie Massó, Roy Rosselló, and Raymond Acevedo.

 Spanish singles include: "La fiesta va a empezar", and "Acercate", while the Brazilian version produced the singles: "Viva!
 Bravo!" and "Vem Por Favor".

 The album was commercially successful, appearing on record charts in countries such as Brazil and United States.

 Production

 The album was recorded in Spain and Puerto Rico, under the direction of Menudo's creator, Edgardo Díaz.
 The production and most of the compositions were done by Carlos Villa and Alejandro Monroy, two Spaniards men who always guided the group musically.
 In an interview about the album, Villa said: "The most amazing thing is that in these compositions the boys manage to give a magical touch, unique to youth."
 Alejandro Monroy, on the other hand, considered the work to be "the face of the boys.
 Just as the fans expect in terms of rhythm, themes, and balance.
 However, the final word will always be theirs".

 One of the songs on the album, titled "Marcelo," was recorded as a tribute to a homeless boy from Brazil, whom the artists met during their tour in the country.
 According to member Roy: "One afternoon, we decided to take a group of boys, who were wandering the streets of Brazil with nowhere to go when night came, to our hotel (...)
 Among the group was Marcelo, and he won the affection of all of us".